-- Voltage sags are the most common occurrence affecting power quality and they can be very costly.
+- Voltage sags are the most common occurrence affecting power quality.

-- The source of a sag can be difficult to locate, since they occur either inside or outside facilities.
+- The source of a sag can be difficult to locate since it can occur inside or outside your facility.

 - UPS equipment and constant voltage regulators can protect your equipment from voltage sags.

-Voltage sags can originate on either side of the electric meter and their exact source is often difficult to locate.
-They are frequently caused by equipment within a facility.
-For example, a large number of motors starting up at the same time or a short circuit can result in nuisance shut downs from sags.
-Outside your facility, switching operations, as well as wind, lightning, and trees falling on power lines can produce sags.
-The source does not need to be close by.
-A voltage sag on a power grid can impact facilities within a 100-mile radius.
+Sags can originate on either side of your electric meter, and their exact source is often difficult to pin down.
+Frequently, they are caused by equipment within your facility; a bunch of motors starting at the same time for example.
+Outside, wind, lighting and trees falling on power lines can produce sags.
+The source doesn't have to be close by; a voltage sag on a power grid can impact facilities within a 100-mile radius.

 A power quality monitor is the most commonly used tool for detecting voltage sags.
-Simple power quality monitors measure and record power as it enters a facility and display graphs of RMS voltages on a daily, weekly, or monthly basis.
-More sophisticated monitors use software to track voltage sags and other power quality disturbances compared with standard power quality curves.
+Simple monitors measure and record power as it enters your facility and display graphs of voltages at daily, weekly or monthly intervals.
+More sophisticated models use software to track voltage sags and other power quality disturbances.

-What is the acceptable level of voltage sags?
-This is generally determined by power quality curves, a plot of voltage magnitude versus time.
-Power quality curves represent the intensity and duration of voltage disturbances.
-The Computer Business Equipment Manufacturers Association (CBEMA) initially created the curves as a realistic maximum allowable voltage that equipment can withstand without damage.
-Other power quality curves in common use today were developed by the American National Standards Institute (ANSI) and the Information Technology Industry Council (ITIC).
+What is the acceptable level for voltage sags?
+This is determined by power quality curves, which represent the intensity and duration of voltage disturbances.
+The Computer Business Equipment Manufacturers Association initially created the curves as a realistic maximum allowable voltage that equipment can withstand without damage.
+Power quality curves were also adopted b the Information Technology Industry Council (ITIC).

-Sophisticated uninterruptible power supply (UPS) equipment conditions power by correcting voltage sags.
+If the initial two approaches are not sufficient, take steps to compensate for voltage sags when they do occur.
+Install uninterruptible power supply (UPS) devices.
+They condition power by correcting voltage sags.
 Constant voltage regulators (CVR) are another option.
 These devices incorporate capacitors, which help to regulate voltage as the incoming primary voltage changes.
-CVRs function similar to a UPS unit; however, they do not include batteries to make them uninterruptible.
-Also, consider specifying and purchasing electrical equipment that is more tolerant of voltage variation.